JetBrains/kotlin-web-site/pages/docs/tutorials/competitive-programming.md

 [Problem A: Reachable Numbers](http://codeforces.com/contest/1157/problem/A).
 It asks to implement a straightforward algorithm described in the problem statement.

-We'd start solving it by creating a new Kotlin source file.
-A file name does not matter. `A.kt` will do well.
+We'd start solving it by creating a Kotlin source file with an arbitrary name. `A.kt` will do well.
 First, we need to implement a function specified in the problem statement as:

 > Let's denote a function f(x) in such a way: we add 1 to x, then, while there is at least one trailing zero in the resulting number, we remove that zero.

-Kotlin is pragmatic and unopinionated language, supporting both imperative and function programming styles without forcing developer to pick any particular one.
-We can implement function `f` in functional style, using such Kotlin features as [tail recursion](/docs/reference/functions.html#tail-recursive-functions):
+Kotlin is a pragmatic and unopinionated language, supporting both imperative and function programming styles without pushing the developer towards either one.
+We can implement the function `f` in functional style, using such Kotlin features as [tail recursion](/docs/reference/functions.html#tail-recursive-functions):

 <div class="sample" markdown="1" theme="idea" data-highlight-only>